 In men, chronic stress can cause lower testosterone levels reducing sperm production.
 If stress continues for a long time, a man’s testosterone levels can begin to drop causing erectile dysfunction or impotence.

 The bottom line is that chronic stress affects both the body and mind.
 When this happens, it’s not unusual to negatively impact your sexual desire.

 There is typically an overlap between stress and anxiety.
 But both are related to the fight or flight response, and their physical responses tp each other are also similar.

 Simply put, stress focuses on external pressures that we find to be challenging and is your natural reaction to a threat, challenge, or danger.
 Your reaction to a stress experience leaves you with a feeling of tension both physically and emotionally.

 Fortunately, once the external pressure passes, so generally does the stress.

 ACUTE STRESS You're pulling your hair out because the boss just told you your deadline is moved up a week, your son is getting married in 5 days, and you're meeting the in-laws for the first time this weekend!

 But wait, there's more.

-The above example is one of ACUTE STRESS and usually not long-lasting, but there is also CHRONIC STRESS, and our bodies respond differently to each of these.
+The above example is one of ACUTE STRESS which is usually not long-lasting.
+CHRONIC STRESS is different.

-Acute Stress is temporary, immediate, and sometimes relatively fleeting, like being stuck behind a school bus stomping every 2 minutes when you're trying to get to work.
+Acute Stress is temporary, immediate, and sometimes relatively fleeting, like being stuck behind a school bus stopping every 2 minutes when you're trying to get to work.